Free Admission Days at 20+ Museums in Los Angeles and Orange County

-If you love museums, but the prices make you think twice, you'll love our list of FREE museum days.
-If you have a large family, those tickets add up fast—which is particularly frustrating if you then need to beat a hasty retreat to avoid a meltdown.
+What's better than a day at a museum?
+A FREE day at a museum!
+If you have a large family, museum tickets can add up fast—which gets particularly frustrating if you then need to beat a hasty retreat to avoid a meltdown.
 SoCal has some great museums that have free general admission every day of the year, including The Getty, California Science Center, and The Broad.
 As for the rest of them (once kids are old enough to have to pay), many LA and OC museums have monthly or even weekly free days or evenings, and we have collected a list for easy reference.
 Go ahead, bring the extended family, meet friends, or check out a place you have never been before—all for just the price of parking or Metro tickets.
 And if there's a meltdown?
 At least it's free.

 We recommend confirming free days/evenings with the museums, especially if the date is near a national or religious holiday.
 Be aware that free days can sometimes be quite crowded.
 In addition, check websites as some museums offer free admission every day if you are active Military, credentialed teachers, or museum members.